muqiuhan/qemu-7.1.0-riscv64/docs/system/devices/can.rst

   cangen can0 -b

-The test can also be run the other way around, generating messages in the guest system and capturing them in the host system.
-Other combinations are also possible.
+The test can be run viceversa, generate messages in the guest system and capture them in the host one and much more combinations.

 Links to other resources
 ------------------------